MCP Server Setup

 Available Tools

-Section titled “Available Tools”The MCP server exposes 17 cognitive memory tools:
+Section titled “Available Tools”The MCP server exposes 15 cognitive memory tools.
+Many use an action parameter to group related operations into a single tool.

 Core Memory